dart-archive/jnigen/README.md

 ## SDK Requirements
 Dart standalone target is supported, but due to some problems with pubspec, the `dart` command must be from Flutter SDK and not Dart SDK.
 See [dart-lang/pub#3563](https://github.com/dart-lang/pub/issues/3563).

 Along with JDK, maven (`mvn` command) is required.
-On Windows, it can be installed using a package manager such as `scoop`.
+On Windows, it can be installed using a package manager such as `chocolatey` or `scoop`.

 On windows, you need to append the path of `jvm.dll` in your JDK installation to PATH.